danhje/pdrepr/README.md

 # pdrepr

-pdrepr takes a pandas DataFrame as input, and *attempts* to output a string that, when passed to Python's built-in `eval()`, will reproduce the original DataFrame.
+pdrepr takes a pandas DataFrame as input, and *attempts* to output a valid Python expression that will create an identical DataFrame.
 Supports multiindices for rows and columns, at least for the relatively simple cases I have tested.
 DataFrames with datatypes other than strings, ints and floats should work if their ``_repr__()`` method also returns a string that can be passed to `eval()`, resulting in a similar object.